A Deconstructionist's Bible Study

 For ease of our study, we will continue to refer to the author as Mark.

 What most scholars do agree on – Mark’s Gospel is the oldest Gospel, written in Koine Greek, the language common among the tradesmen, not the literary scholars of the day.
-It was likely written sometime during Nero’s persecutions during AD 64-70.
+It was likely written sometime during Nero’s persecutions between AD 64-70.

 What does Mark say?